zngzlg/drelephant/README.md

 	* Remove the header in the sql file so it does not get overwritten
 	* Browse the page again to refresh the schema to add the indices.

-### Running on the cluster
+### Deployment on the cluster

 * SSH into the machine
 * sudo as elephant
 * go to /export/apps/elephant/
+* unzip the file
+* cd dr-elephant*/bin
-* To start: ./run.sh
+* To start: ./start.sh
-* To kill: ./kill.sh
+* To stop: ./stop.sh
-* To deploy new version:
+* To deploy new version, be sure to kill the running process first
-	* scp machine:location-to-drelephant.zip /export/apps/elephant/
-	* ./kill.sh
-	* unzip dr-elephant-0.1-SNAPSHOT.zip
-	* ./run.sh

 ### Adding new heuristics